A Brief History of Jazz in Vancouver

 The Evolution of Fashion Trends in 2020

 Vancouver Fashion Week Spring/Summer 2021 will be held on October 24 and 25, 2020.
 Fashion has been undertaking a huge rethink in how it navigates itself.
-During COVID, most retail outlets have been shuttered especially those founded on non-essential items such as apparel, sporting goods, furniture and most anything outside of the basics.
-Over and above this, the climate as well as human rights are becoming tantamount issues.
+During COVID, most retail outlets have been shuttered, especially those that sell non-essential items such as apparel, sporting goods, furniture, and most anything outside of the basics.
+Over and above this, the climate as well as human rights are becoming paramount issues.

 Waste a Lot, Want Not

-If fashion retailers weren’t proactively using online sales and marketing, they soon had to pivot their companies or fall to the wayside in the race for a shrinking global consumer.
-As well, over the last decade, the fast fashion industry is reluctantly coming face to face with their impacts on the environment.
+If fashion retailers weren’t proactively using online sales and marketing, they soon had to pivot their companies or fall by the wayside in the race for a shrinking global consumer.
+As well, over the last decade, the fast fashion industry has reluctantly come face-to-face with its impacts on the environment.

 https://www.ecowatch.com/sustainable-fashion-2646356550.html?rebelltitem=4#rebelltitem4

-The current consumer generation are making companies take notice as their buying habits shift.
-In 2019, Nielsen did a survey on the consumer habits.
+The current consumer generation is making companies take notice as their buying habits shift.
+In 2019, Nielsen conducted a survey on consumer habits.
 They found that younger consumers were concerned about their effect on the environment.
-According to the survey, 53% of those aged 21 to 34 said they’d give up a brand-name product in order to buy an environmentally friendly one, compared with 34% of those ages 50 through 64.
-Meanwhile in a recent European survey done on consumer trends, a majority of shoppers are concerned how their habits would affect the current COVID crisis while just over half of that number were choosing to shop locally putting less strain on the supply chain as well as supporting their local businesses.
+According to the survey, 53% of those aged 21 to 34 said they’d give up a brand-name product in order to buy an environmentally friendly one, compared with 34% of those aged 50 through 64.
+Meanwhile, in a recent European survey done on consumer trends, a majority of shoppers are concerned about how their habits would affect the current COVID crisis, while just over half of that number were choosing to shop locally, putting less strain on the supply chain as well as supporting their local businesses.

 A Pioneer in Sustainable Fashion